R4EPI/R4EPIs-website/content/surveys/_index.en.md

 > **DEFF=1+(1-n) * rho**
 > where n=sample size of your survey and rho=intraclass coefficient

+When analysing your survery data, we often recalculate the DEFF for the main outcomes of interest.
+This because the DEFF will give you a good estimate on whether the survey design and sampling approach made sense in your survey for your outcome of interest.

 ### Precision around your estimate
 The precision around your estimate stipulates how close to the your estimate you would like the 95% confidence interval of your prevalence estimate to fall.